ADVANCED ADMINISTRATION DEGREES

 No-Cost Access to LinkedIn Learning for MHA Students

 As a Master of Health Administration student, you get complimentary access to LinkedIn Learning.
-This is an extensive library of educational video content that allows you to learn new topics pertaining to your field of interest straight from industry professionals.
+This is an extensive library of educational video content that allows you to learn about new topics pertaining to your field of interest straight from industry professionals.

 In each MHA core course, you choose a LinkedIn Learning module relevant to your WCU coursework and complete it by the end of the term.
 Once you’re done, you are given a certificate of completion from LinkedIn, which you can then post to your profile.
 After finishing all your MHA core courses, you’ll have an impressive ePortfolio on LinkedIn that can serve as a valuable addition to your resume.